dev-protocol/docs.devprotocol.xyz/content/en/pages/2500-niwa/overview.md

 ![logo](/content/{{ locale }}/images/niwa/niwa-logo.png)

-## What is Niwa?
+## What is Niwa? 🌈

-Niwa is the second official Dapp built on the Dev Protocol.It was released in February 2022 with the concept of wanting it to be a place where the community could gather.
+Niwa is the second official Dapp built on the Dev Protocol.
+It was released in February 2022 with the concept of wanting it to be a place where the community could gather.
+It is specially made to be used by creators by letting them mint and manage social tokens.
+You can try a new type of organization instead of a conventional business corporation in order to realize creative projects.
-Niwa is a platform that allows creators to smoothly tokenize their work and for creators and sponsors to stake DEV tokens.

-Main Features
+### Main Features

-1. tokenize creators' works and activities.
+1. Issuance and management of social tokens
-2. get sponsors and raise funds from the community.
-3. both creators and sponsors can earn DEV tokens through staking.

-## What is staking?

-It is a mechanism to contribute to the network by locking (temporarily making inaccessible) cryptographic assets; in the case of Dev, if you stake a "DEV token" (ERC20) to support a creator's work, you will receive a DEV token as a reward.
+2. Project authentication (asset tokenization) ※1
+3. Staking to social tokens
+4. Issuance and management of supporter proof NFT (sToken) ※2

+※1: As of February 2022, GitHub repository and YouTube channel tokenization are supported.
+More platforms will be supported.
+※2: A supporter proof NFT (sToken) will be issued automatically when the token is staked.

 ## How will you use it?

-Please access and use the site from your browser.
-The domain will change for each network, so you can select the one you want to use.
-Currently, Arbitrum and Polygon are available for selection.
+Niwa’s URLs are as follows.
+Currently, only Beta version is in operation.
+We’re looking forward to hearing your feedbacks on Discord.
+After two weeks, we’ll have a release version.
+Please keep in mind that the URL for the release version is different from the Beta one.

 ### beta version